Africa Oyé: Health and participation

 These additions remained in place for each festival thereafter.
 These events take place in a designated area of the festival, with its own PA system, marquee(s), performance area, platforms and risers for public viewing and participation.

 2020 saw the 10 year anniversary of The Decade of Health and Well Being.

 The Oyé Village

 The Oyé Village is a phrase used to collectively describe the growing number of stalls at the festival.
-With over 100 stalls, it features food, arts and crafts from around the world, plus children's entertainment drum workshops, funfair bouncy castles and face painting, and The Oyé Inn; Oye's on site bar.
+With over 100 stalls, it features food, arts and crafts from around the world, plus children's entertainment drum workshops, funfair bouncy castles and face painting, and The Oyé Inn; Oye's on site bar, as well as the Oye Active Zone.